Hansen0413/myclone-code/README.md

 # Installation

 MyClone is a program written entirely in Python.
+It needs Python 3.9 or later version.

 To run MyClone, you can directly deploy the project locally by using the command: